What Is ISO 9001?

 Generally speaking, standardisation offers businesses undeniable technological, financial, and social benefits.

 There are numerous definitions of "quality," but two of the better ones are offered by Philip Crosby and Joseph Juran: Juran refers to it as "fit for use."
-At the same time, Crosby describes it as "compliance with requirements."
-Your business will begin its journey toward quality with a well-designed and successfully implemented management system.
+Crosby refers to it as "compliance with requirements" at the same time.
+An effective management system that has been well-designed and properly executed will help your company start along the path to quality.

 Of course, neither you nor your clients should allow variation.
 So how can variance be lessened?
 By strengthening your process control!
-Control arises from having a clear objective: gathering information about a process and figuring out how to modify it to maintain a constant output.
-The ISO specifications are helpful for these tasks.
+Control results from having a specific goal: learning about a process and how to alter it so output remains constant.
+For these purposes, the ISO requirements are helpful.

 Steps To Certification